Questions re: Application Database or Submitting Your Application

 What do you expect for a statement of purpose?

 Statements of purpose for positions at J-PAL or IPA can be written as either cover letters or personal statements like the ones you may have written for university applications.
 They should be at least one page long, but no more than two.
 In the body of the text, please discuss your experience with, and knowledge of, randomized evaluations.
 Make sure to include information about your work history in research, policymaking, or international development.
 If you have worked or lived abroad, please include this, emphasizing experiences in developing countries.
+An explanation of why you’re interested in working for J-PAL/IPA is also preferred.

-How should I complete the “Countries” section?
+How should I complete the “Countries” section of the J-PAL/IPA common application?

 In the “Countries” section of the common application, select all countries where you are willing to work and where you have existing work authorization.
 For example, if you have dual citizenship between Japan and the United States, you have a work permit for Ghana, and you would like to work in the Philippines, you should select “Authorized to Work In?” for Japan, the United States, and Ghana, and “Interested to Work In?” for the Philippines.